aspose-cells/Aspose-Cells-Tutorials/cells/english/net/import-export/_index.md

 Learn how to seamlessly import HTML-formatted data from DataTables into Excel spreadsheets using Aspose.Cells for .NET, preserving all text styles and enhancing your productivity.

 ### [Aspose.Cells .NET&#58; Manage QueryTable Data in Excel](./aspose-cells-net-querytable-data-management)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Master Aspose.Cells .NET Smart Markers & DataTable Integration for Efficient Data Management in Excel](./aspose-cells-net-smart-markers-data-table-integration)
 Learn how to integrate data efficiently into Excel spreadsheets using Aspose.Cells for .NET, featuring Smart Markers and DataTable functionalities.
 Automate reports and manage datasets with ease.

 ### [Map XML to Excel with Aspose.Cells .NET](./create-workbook-add-xml-map-aspose-cells-net)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [How to Implement a Custom Stream Provider for HTML Export in Aspose.Cells .NET](./custom-stream-provider-html-export-aspose-cells-net)
 Learn how to implement a custom stream provider for exporting Excel workbooks to HTML using Aspose.Cells .NET.
 This guide covers setup, configuration, and real-world applications.

 ### [Enhance Excel with XML and Aspose.Cells](./excel-customization-aspose-cells-xml)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Excel Smart Markers with Aspose.Cells for .NET](./excel-smart-markers-aspose-cells-net)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Export Data from Excel Using Aspose.Cells for .NET&#58; A Complete Guide](./export-data-excel-aspose-cells-dotnet)
 Learn how to efficiently export data from Excel files with Aspose.Cells for .NET.
 This guide covers setup, implementation, and best practices.